Chinmayamission/CFF/docs/development/deploy.md

 ```

 If the version is major / minor, you can run `npm run major` or `npm run minor`.
 Follow the guidelines from [semver](https://semver.org/) to determine which type of version bump this should be.

+Finally, create a new release on the latest tagged version (such as `v6.0.0`) from this webpage: https://github.com/Chinmayamission/CFF/releases.
+This will start the GitHub Actions pipeline to release the latest version to prod.

 ## Manual deployment steps